-Opportunity 5: Education

-Macquarie runs many widening participation activities focusing on attracting, supporting and retaining women in STEMM, including:

-- Women in STEMM scholarships: These scholarships attract more female students to study STEMM-related degrees. - Peer-assisted learning: In the Faculty of Science and Engineering, final-year female undergraduate students support first-year female students. - Pilot STEMM scheme: Former female STEMM students partner with current female STEMM students for support in the transition from study to the workplace. - Junior Science Academy: Launched in 2014, the academy runs activities on campus during school holidays for preschool and primary school children to explore STEMM concepts through fun, hands-on activities.
-In 2018, nearly 3000 children took part in the program, of which 45% were female. - Pioneering Women in STEMM program: Since 2016, this multiweek program aims to deepen students' understanding of the real-world applications of STEMM, reaching 100 female students to date, with 98% reporting that they intended to study a STEMMbased degree.

-Opportunity 6: Industry action

-Macquarie received a Bronze Athena SWAN Award, as part of the SAGE pilot in Australia and has formed strong links and collaborations with other universities in the sector.
+MACQUARIE'S 2021 SUPERSTARS OF STEMM (L-R): Associate Professor Heather Handley, Associate Professor Joanne Jamie, Dr Noushin Nasiri and Dr Vanessa Pirotta Opportunity 5: Education Macquarie runs many widening participation activities focusing on attracting, supporting and retaining women in STEMM, including: - Women in STEMM scholarships: These scholarships attract more female students to study STEMM-related degrees. - Peer-assisted learning: In the Faculty of Science and Engineering, final-year female undergraduate students support first-year female students. - Pilot STEMM scheme: Former female STEMM students partner with current female STEMM students for support in the transition from study to the workplace. - Junior Science Academy: Launched in 2014, the academy runs activities on campus during school holidays for preschool and primary school children to explore STEMM concepts through fun, hands-on activities.
+In 2018, nearly 3000 children took part in the program, of which 45 per cent were female. - Pioneering Women in STEMM program: Begun in 2016, this multi-week program aims to deepen students' understanding of the real-world applications of STEMM.
+The program has reached 100 female students to date, with 98 per cent reporting that they intended to study a STEMM-based degree.
+Opportunity 6: Industry action Macquarie received an Athena SWAN Bronze Award, as part of the SAGE pilot in Australia, and has formed strong links and collaborations with other universities in the sector.
 We will continue to support the development of SAGE in Australia and hope to strengthen the links already established between universities to further our efforts towards gender equity.